 If the vehicle or any of its parts or accessories are damaged other than by theft, attempted theft or vandalism, while on rental, CDW limits you liability to the amount of the non-waivable excess, if any, which applies in each country provided that you have complied with all the terms of the Rental Agreement.
 CDW in Ireland does not cover any damage caused as a result of theft, attempted theft or vandalism.

-Car rentals in Ireland are fairly inexpensive ... it's when you add all of the insurances to the rental and then you start scratching your head as to how it became so expensive.
-And when you check in for your rental car you could be presented with even more options to pay when you get there -- and you do because you are on the spot and feel you need it.
+Ireland car rentals are inexpensive, until you add all of the insurances to the rental!
+When you check in for your rental car you could be presented with even more options to pay when you get there -- and you do because you are on the spot and feel you need it.

 We want to give everyone as much information about Ireland car rental insurance as possible before you go to Ireland so that you can make a sound decision before you're standing at the counter, nervous about driving for the first time... and buy everything.